 Here are 5 strategies for avoiding corporate fraud in your business. ... stats from the report and end with some suggestions on preventing corporate fraud.

-In its simplest form, effective fraud prevention can be broken down into three pieces.
+In its simplest form, effective fraud prevention and detection can be broken down into three pieces.
 The substantive policies, procedures, and activities which a company implements can be complex, but are sometimes best understood within this simple framework.

 Jun 8, 2017 - Internal fraud is a huge risk to companies.
 Experts estimate that on average it costs companies 3% to 5% of revenue each year.
 When profit margins are thin, internal fraud can literally put some companies out of business.
 Executives are prone to underestimating the amount of fraud that exists within their companies.
 They want to believe that their internal controls are better, their employees are more honest, and their ability to stop fraud is more effective than that of executives at other companies.